Norbit: Critical response

-On Rotten Tomatoes the film has an approval rating of 9% based on 124 reviews, with an average rating of 3.6/10, with the site's consensus reading, "Coming off his Oscar-nominated performance in Dreamgirls, the talented-but-inconsistent Eddie Murphy plays three roles in Norbit, a cruel, crass, stereotype-filled comedy that's more depressing than funny."
-Metacritic gave the movie a score of 27 out of 100, based on reviews from 26 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film a B grade, with under eighteens (28% of those surveyed) giving it a B+ grade.

+The film was released in the middle of Oscar voting season, and the overwhelmingly negative reaction is believed to have cost Murphy his Best Supporting Actor Oscar that he was nominated for that year for Dreamgirls (2006), as voters would be hesitant to vote for him after seeing this film.
 Mick LaSalle of the San Francisco Chronicle gave the movie a positive review, suggesting that Norbit might help Murphy's chances of winning an Oscar for his role in Dreamgirls, saying that his work playing three distinct characters in Norbit is more impressive than anything he did in Dreamgirls.
 Others suggested it might hurt his chances.
 Ultimately, Alan Arkin won the award for Best Supporting Actor.

 Luke Sader of The Hollywood Reporter called it "Racially insensitive, politically incorrect and beyond crude."
 Scott Tobias of The A.V.
 Club gave the film a grade of "F" and wrote: "It probably isn't possible for a single movie to reverse all social progress made since the civil-rights era, but Norbit, the latest broadside from Eddie Murphy, does its best to turn back the clock" and "hideously offensive black stereotypes are merely the tip of the iceberg."
 Josh Tyler of CinemaBlend gave the movie a mostly negative review, in which he described parts of the film as "pretty despicable" and stated that "the plot relies on the idea that being fat also means you're a horrible bitch."
 However, he pointed out that "some of it's also kind of sweet.
 Eddie's really quite good as Norbit, the character is sympathetic and funny.
 He has a strange sort of perfect chemistry with Thandie Newton, and that's just not something I would have expected."

 Liz Braun of Jam!
 Movies described Norbit as "mostly blubber jokes about how fat Rasputia really is" but said that "the movie is not without genuine laughs.
 Most of those laughs are generated by the other actors."
 In regard to the "terrifying" character Rasputia, she went so far as to say that the film "tends to confirm one's worst suspicions about Murphy and what appears to be his general fear and loathing of women.
 The Rasputia gag gets a little freaky if you think about it too much.
 And you wouldn't want to dwell on how much Thandie Newton looks like a slender boy in her role as Norbit's true love, either.
 So don't."